hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

 * `protocol` -
   (Optional)
   The protocol this BackendService uses to communicate with backends.
-  Possible values are HTTP, HTTPS, TCP, and SSL.
-The default is HTTP.
+  Possible values are HTTP, HTTPS, HTTP2, TCP, and SSL.
+The default is HTTP. **NOTE**: HTTP2 is only valid for beta HTTP/2 load balancer types and may result in errors if used with the GA API.

 * `security_policy` -
   (Optional)